Nation Media Group Slashes Columnists Pay By 40 Per Cent As COVID-19 Crisis Bites

 “These have severely dented our principal revenue streams, advertising and circulation.
 Consequently, our current revenue cannot sustain the prevailing level of costs,” said Mathiu.

-“I light of the circumstances, the NMG management has taken the difficult decision to reduce the payment for all columnists by 40 per cent with effect from May 1, 2020.”
+“In light of the circumstances, the NMG management has taken the difficult decision to reduce the payment for all columnists by 40 per cent with effect from May 1, 2020.”

 Read: Mediamax Staffers Receive Consent Letters As Up 50% Salary Cuts Take Effect